picosix/cv/README.md

 My name is Tuan.
 I'm a developer.
 I'm a blogger, too.

 Why do I want to be a developer?
-Because I'm lazy.
-I want to make every boring task automatic by programming.
+Doing everything manually is kind of boring, so I figured out what if I can automate them.
+That's the reason why I became a developer.

 Why do I want to be a blogger?
 Because I want to be self-assertion.
 Write my experience down, help me and everyone wanting to learning not to repreat my mistakes.